ara06bhadu/ccfdoc/source/index.rst

 Who is this Documentation for?

-This documentation is for anyone who wishes to know about :ref:'What is CCF <whatsccf>' and who wants to set up CCF from the scratch.
+This documentation is for anyone who wishes to know about :ref:`What is CCF <whatsccf>` and who wants to set up CCF from the scratch.